 Teens age 13 through 16

-Parents of children
+Parents of kids under 13

-States with stronger privacy laws
+States with tougher privacy laws

 Who is affected by S. 836?

-App developers, websites, and online services
+Apps, websites, and online services

 Advertising and ad-tech companies